thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/http.md

 ## Send uplink message

 To send an uplink message, you need an HTTP endpoint URL from the integration.
-Let`s go to the Integrations tab in ThingsBoard.
+Let's go to the Integrations tab in ThingsBoard.
 Find your HTTP integration and click on it.
 There you can find the HTTP endpoint URL.
 Click on the icon to copy the url.

 {% capture senduplink %}
 JSON%,%json-send%,%templates/helloworld-pe/http/json-send.md%br%